arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 ![A Basic setup of the board attached to your computer](../por-ard-gs/assets/por_ard_gs_basic_setup.svg?sanitize=true)

+**Note:** You can access the examples from the tutorials library once it's installed: **Examples -> Arduino_Pro_Tutorials -> Dual Core Processing**

 ## 2. Setting the LED Color
 In the previous tutorial you learned how to access the built-in RGB LED through the macro definition LED_BUILTIN.
 You can also control the distinct Red, Green and Blue LED separately through the LEDR, LEDG and LEDB  macro definition respectively.

 Please note that, opposed to other Arduino boards, on the Portenta H7 the built-in RGB led pins need to be pulled to ground to make the LED light up.
 This means that a voltage level of LOW will turn the LED on, a voltage level of HIGH will turn it off.

-The following sketch blinks the red LED at an interval of 200ms controlled by the M7 core.Save your sketch as **blink_RedLed_m7** and compile your sketch file.
+The following sketch blinks the red LED at an interval of 200ms controlled by the M7 core.Save your sketch as **BlinkRedLed_M7** and compile your sketch file.

 ```cpp
 // the setup function runs once when you press reset or power the board